puzpuzpuz/questdb.io/docs/reference/operators/ipv4.md

 Takes one IPv4 argument and one string argument

-The string argument can accept IPv4 addresses with a subnet mask.
+The string argument can accept IPv4 addresses with a subnet mask, the IPv4 argument cannot.

 Returns a boolean.